rosemwangie/DSA-Starter/src/data-structures/non-linear/trees/README.md

 The tree data structure is an effective way to store and organize data.
 It allows for fast retrieval and manipulation of data, as well as efficient searching algorithms.
 Trees are commonly used to implement data structures such as binary search trees, heaps, and tries.
 Trees are also used in graph algorithms such as depth-first search and breadth-first search.

+### **Common Terminologies used in Trees**

+- Height of tree - Refers to the number of edges from the root node to the lead node of the tree.
+The depth of the root node is 0.
+- Height of a node - Refers to the number of edges from the node to the leaf of the tree.
+- Depth of a node/Level of node - Refers to the numbers of edges from the root node to the node itself.
+- Ancestor of a node - Refers to the predecessors of the nodes going upto the root node.
+- Descendant of node - Refers to any successor nodes from the nodes to the leaf node.
+- Internal node - Refers to a node with only one child node.
+- Degree of a node - Refers to the total number of sub-trees connected to a node.
+Degree of a tree will be the maximum number of sub-trees connected to a node on that tree.

 The root node is the ancestor of all other nodes in the tree, and all other nodes are descendants of the root node.
 The root node is also the topmost node in a tree.

-The depth of the root node is 0.
-The height of the root node is the height of the tree.

 ## Types of Trees

+### **1. General Tree**

+**General Tree** is a tree which has no constraints on the heirarchical structure.
+A node can have any number of children.

-### **1. Binary Tree**
+### **2. Binary Tree**

 **Binary Tree** is a tree in which each node has at most two children.
 This type of tree is commonly used to implement binary search algorithms.

-**Binary tree conssist of pieces of data:**
+**Binary tree consist of pieces of data:**

   - The data or value stored in the node
   - A reference to the left child node